 Indicates number of individuals with genetic characteristics corresponding to the species code column when the sample can be analyzed on the individual level.
-This occurs when marker alleles are not randomly distributed among individuals and hybridization appears to be recent and/or if the sample appears to consist of a mixture of populations.
+This occurs when marker alleles are not randomly distributed among individuals and hybridization appears to be recent and/or if the sample appears to consist of a mixture of populations and hybrids and non-hybrids can be reliably distinguished.